signalwerk/dosday.2024.website/README.md

 # dostag.ch – scrape 2024

+Run `npm run dev` to start the development server.
+And open the web interface.
 At the end run `npm run build:post` to move the files to the dist folder.

 <!-- readme-start -->